 Like in any other traffic accident case, the legal concept of negligence usually applies when building a case to hold another driver liable for the accident.
 The injured party must establish these four components:

 - Duty – the injured person must determine that the other party is responsible for driving their car safely.

 - Breach – the injured person must prove that the other party breached this duty.

 - Causation – the injured person must show that the breach caused the accident.

 - Damage – the injured person must confirm that the accident resulted in injury.

-If successfully proven that the scooter accident led to injuries which required medical treatment, the injured party could receive financial compensation to help pay for any costs that result from the accident.
-This may include past and future medical bills, and past and future loss of income.
-Contact a personal injury lawyer in Sacramento for more information.Electronic Scooters Frequently Asked Questions (FAQs)
+If successfully proven that the scooter accident led to injuries that required medical treatment, the injured party could receive financial compensation to help pay for any costs that result from the accident.
+This may include past and future medical bills and past and future loss of income.
+Contact a personal injury lawyer in Sacramento for more information.Electronic Scooters FAQ

 - Riders under 18 years old must wear a helmet.

 - Riders can't ride on the street with a posted speed limit over 25 mph unless they are in a bike lane.